CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Based on works listed below under [Sources](#sources--references) .

-For Learners Who Have Already Read The Manual or Revised, up to but not necessarily including Reporting.
+For learners who have already read the Manual or Revised, up to but not necessarily including Reporting.
 {: .box}

 ## Table of Contents (Short)